 Financial Independence Retire Early (FIRE) is a method to aggressively save and invest your money in hopes to reach early retirement and break the traditional norm of retiring in your 60s.

-If you adapt the FIRE lifestyle, you can retire early, as early as in your 30s!
+If you adapt to the FIRE lifestyle, you can retire early, as early as in your 30s!

-The two basic principles to follow when on Financial Independence Retire Early is increasing your income and cutting expenses to the core.
+The two basic principles to follow when on Financial Independence Retire Early are increasing your income and cutting expenses to the core.

 FIRE is all about maintaining focus and having a goal-oriented mindset.
 If you want to achieve early retirement, then FIRE might suit your needs but it does come at a cost – you won’t be able to spend on anything irrelevant.